enHANSced/enHANSced/README.md

 I'm enHANSced, a passionate and versatile student of computer engineering with a love for almost everything, except perhaps agronomy, though I'm willing to give it a try if necessary.
 I strive to make each day different from the last by engaging in various activities.
 I'm also a vegetarian with no issues with eggs, milk, or some processed meats like ham.

-### 🔭 I’m currently working on:
-- Nothing, i'm a student but open to any proposal.

 ### 🌱 I’m currently learning:
 - Advanced programming techniques and frameworks.
 - New languages and tools to expand my tech stack.